Can you get a backdated sick note? What UK law actually says.

 Backdating vs Falsification: What Is the Difference?

 These are two very different things.
 A legitimate backdated sick note is a clinically reasoned document that covers a genuine period of illness.
-Falsification is a separate matter entirely — and one with serious consequences for both patient and doctor.
+Falsification is a separate matter entirely, and one with serious consequences for both patient and doctor under the Fraud Act 2006 and GMC fitness-to-practise procedures.

 Legitimate backdating